ikenb/ShopCollections/README.md

-# TshepisoShop
+# eShops Collection
-This is my shop where I sell pies
+This is a list of my shops where I sell stuffs

 Installation
 Follow these steps to get your development environment set up: